diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 The ``steps`` argument is the number of simulation steps to perform per frame, and defaults to 3.
 You can set this to any positive 32-bit int.
-The default is 3 and not 1 to increase the work done per frame.
+To increase the work done per frame, the default is 3 and not 1.

 We have also added a simple PyGame event check, so that you can close the simulation window as expected.